devspace-sh/devspace/docs/pages/charts/devspace-chart.md

 > Updating the DevSpace Helm chart will only add or modify files in `template/`.

-If you want to add custom template files in `templates/`, you should prefix the filename of the custom templates with `_` to make sure that they will not be overwritten when running `devspace update chart`.
+If you want to add custom template files in `templates/`, you should prefix the filename of the custom templates with `_` to make sure that they will not be removed or replaced when running `devspace update chart`.

 [Learn more about adding custom templates and manifests.](./custom-manifests)